Philadelphia Flower Show

 Information about this and previous EPA flower show exhibits can be found on other pages:

-- The Art of the Natural Garden - Healthy Waters for EPA‘s Mid-Atlantic Region blog entry
+- Native Plants: Special Effects for the Environment - Healthy Waters for EPA‘s Mid-Atlantic Region blog entry

 - Natural Beauty, Native Species - 2013 Flower Show images on EPA's Flickr site